adrianwedd/AI-SWA/ARCHITECTURE.md

 State such as tasks and logs are stored on disk.
 Tasks are kept in `tasks.yml` and logs are written to the `logs/` directory.
 Future components may store structured state in JSON files or use lightweight databases like SQLite.

+## Plugins
+Plugins extend the core system with optional capabilities.
+Each plugin lives in its own directory under `plugins/` and contains a `manifest.json` describing the plugin and its required permissions.
+Manifests are loaded with `core.plugins.load_manifest` which validates them against `plugins/manifest_schema.json` and checks permissions via `core.security.validate_plugin_permissions`.
+When the environment variable `PLUGIN_SIGNING_KEY` is configured, signatures declared in the manifest are verified with `core.security.verify_plugin_signature` to prevent tampering.

+The helper `discover_plugins` walks the plugin directory to load all manifests.
+At runtime the orchestrator can import a plugin module and call its `run()` function.
+Future revisions will execute plugins inside a sandbox container as described in tasks **135** and **143–146**.
+These tasks outline the automated certification pipeline—static analysis, dependency scans, sandboxed tests and cryptographic signing—that must be completed before a plugin is allowed to run.